Profile information Member settings

 • demolition (although approval must be sought from the local planning authority)

-Other projects which have no impact on neighbours and the environment, as well as those that benefit the local community (eg Neighbourhood Planning and Community Right to Build), may not require planning permission.
+Other projects that have no impact on neighbours or the environment, and those that benefit the local community (eg Neighbourhood Planning and Community Right to Build projects) may not require planning permission.
 However, it’s important to check with the local planning authority.

 How does the planning permission process work?

-• any necessary supporting documentation (eg ownership certificate and design and access statement)
+• any necessary supporting documentation (eg ownership certificate and design and access statements)

 • any specific documentation required by the local planning authority

-Once the application is submitted it will normally take a few days for the local planning authority to validate the request (if it is deemed invalid, reasons should be given in writing).
+Once the application is submitted it will normally take a few days for the local planning authority to validate the request.
+If it is deemed invalid, reasons should be given in writing.
 The application will then be publicised and consulted upon (eg views/opinions may be sought from neighbours) before being sent to the planning committee or a senior planning officer who will make a decision.
-The majority of planning applications will receive a decision within eight weeks - but more complex applications can take up to 13 weeks.
+The majority of planning applications will receive a decision within 8 weeks (in England and Wales) or 2 months (in Scotland) - but more complex applications can take up to 13 weeks (in England and Wales) or up to 2 months (in Scotland).

 Requirements to receive planning permission